 Byzantine Chant Classes at St. Nicholas

 In order to help more people learn and become involved with our music ministry, we will be offering classes in Byzantine chant.
-Classes take place on Wednesdays at 5pm.
+Classes take place on Saturdays at 4pm.
 If you are interested in learning and helping out, please feel free to attend!
 No prior knowledge of Byzantine chant is necessary or expected.

 Resources for Chanters